Candida treatment

-Candida Treatment
+Candida Overgrowth Treatment Overview

 Treatment may be administered by yourself or a physician.
 If you're just starting out learning about Candida, I highly recommend finding a knowledgeable Candida physician or holistic health educator to help guide you.

-So that means that it's necessary for individuals who have a Candida problem to educate themselves as much as humanly possible.
+So that means that it’s necessary for individuals who have a yeast problem to educate themselves as much as humanly possible.
 Read everything you can get your hands on, consult with a variety of practitioners and educators.
-The more you know the more effective your Candida treatment approach will be.
-If you don't have access to a doctor who is knowledgeable enough, try to find someone who is open to being educated so that you can teach them what needs to be done.
-My preference is to have an MD who follows a holistic philosophy, otherwise known as a holistic doctor.
+The more you know the more effective your Candida overgrowth treatment approach will be.
+If you don’t have access to a doctor who is knowledgeable enough, try to find someone who is open to being educated so that you can teach them what needs to be done.
+My preference is to have an MD who follows a holistic philosophy, otherwise known as a holistic medical doctor.

-The Candida treatment protocol that you'll follow when consulting with a Candida physician will vary from one practitioner to another depending on their philosophy, their level of expertise and which products they've found to be most helpful in their patients.
-Depending on their particular credentials they may use a combination of prescriptions and natural antifungals.
+The treatment protocol that you’ll follow when consulting with a physician will vary from one practitioner to another depending on their philosophy, their level of expertise and which products they’ve found to be most helpful in their patients.
+Depending on their particular credentials, they may use a combination of prescriptions and natural antifungals.
 They may also support the body with nutritional supplements and encourage you to participate in a detox program as well as colon cleansing.

 If you'd like a great little resource that condenses all the essential components needed for successful treatment into a quick and easy guide, you may find Candida Secrets to be very helpful.

-1. Follow a Candida diet
+1. Follow a strict Candida overgrowth diet

 2. Take an antifungal

-The Candida diet is a very important aspect of Candida treatment.
-There are some products out there such as Threelac, that claim you can get rid of your Candida with their product and that you won't have to follow the diet, but that simply can't be true for long term success.
-Candida treatment is not that simple.
-Not only that it just doesn't make good sense.
-If you make some success in eradicating your Candida overgrowth and you continue eating a diet that is high in sugar and refined starches ultimately it will bring the Candida back in full force and thus you'll be right back where you started.
-In addition to that, sugar and refined foods also lead to a variety of other chronic health conditions.
+The Candida diet is a very important aspect in the treatment of Candida overgrowth.
+There are some products out there such as Threelac, that claim you can get rid of yeast overgrowth with their product and that you won’t have to follow the diet, but that simply can’t be true for long-term success.
+Overcoming Candida is not that simple.
+Not only that it just doesn’t make good sense.
+If you make some success in eradicating your overgrowth of yeast and you continue eating a diet that is high in sugar and refined starches, ultimately it will bring it back in full force and thus you’ll be right back where you started.

-Antifungals are another powerful component of Candida treatment.
+Antifungals are another powerful component of Candida overgrowth treatment.
 There are prescription drug antifungals and natural antifungals.
 Essentially these are products that actually kill the Candida yeast.
-Since I'm a proponent of the holistic lifestyle my first choice of treatment is, of course, the natural antifungals.
-However I don't believe there's anything wrong with getting a little help now and then with a prescription.
+Since I’m a proponent of the holistic lifestyle my first choice of treatment is, of course, the natural antifungals.
+However I don’t believe there’s anything wrong with getting a little help now and then with a prescription.
 But you must be very careful with drug antifungals because they often have a variety of negative side effects, such as elevating your liver enzymes.

-Natural Candida Treatment
+Natural Treatment of Candida Overgrowth

 As mentioned above, natural antifungals are the preferred approach.
 You don't have to worry about elevated liver enzymes or any other toxic side effects.